Adri1290/info2180-lab-1/README.md

 # info2180-lab-1
-This is Lab 1 for Adrian
+This is Lab 1 for Adrian Dacres